angular/angular/aio/content/guide/dependency-injection.md

 ## Services that need other services

-Service can have their own dependencies. `HeroService` is very simple and doesn't have any dependencies of its own.
+Services can have their own dependencies. `HeroService` is very simple and doesn't have any dependencies of its own.
 Suppose, however, that you want it to report its activities through a logging service.
 You can apply the same *constructor injection* pattern, adding a constructor that takes a `Logger` parameter.

 Here is the revised `HeroService` that injects `Logger`, side by side with the previous service for comparison.